luelista/libresplit/README.md

 can not be deployed to a subdirectory.
 Pull requests to change that are appreciated.

+Create a mysql database and user:

+    CREATE DATABASE libresplitdb;
+    CREATE USER 'libresplit'@'localhost' IDENTIFIED BY 'SECURE_PASSWORD';
+    GRANT ALL PRIVILEGES ON libresplitdb.* TO 'libresplit'@'localhost';

-Create a mysql database and user, then run the `install.sql` commands in that database.
+Then run the `install.sql` commands in that database.

     mysql libresplitdb < install.sql